dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 ### Program

-Program visualizations are displayed in the search screen (Anlaytics tab) in tracker programs or in the list screen (Analytics tab) in event programs of the android app.
+Program visualizations are displayed in the search screen (Analytics tab) in tracker programs or in the list screen (Analytics tab) in event programs of the android app.

 All items available are first created in the Data visualizer app in DHIS2 and configured in the android settings app.